 Paying for School

-Being that you’re a little older, you might be better situated to pay for school.
+Being a little older, you might be better suited to pay for school.
 But lots of people have little to no savings, so paying for school at 40 might be even more challenging than at a younger age.
-Chances are you have more responsibilities, and possibly a family to care for.
+Chances are you have more responsibilities and possibly a family to care for.

 Regardless of your situation, the first thing to look at is whether a current employer will help.
 Many will chip in for the cost of going back to get an advanced degree.
-The kicker, however, is they will most likely require you to stay with the company for a period of time after graduation.
-If you don’t then, you will owe the money back.
-That’s great for someone who’s going to back to school for advancement opportunities, but not for those looking to change careers.
+The kicker, however, is that they will most likely require you to stay with the company for a period after graduation.

 If you don’t have an employer to assist, you may need to pursue more traditional forms of financing.
 That can include Federal Aid, for which you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 Keep in mind you may have issues getting assistance if you have any unpaid debts from past loans.

 Once you’ve exhausted Federal Aid opportunities, you can look at Private Student Loans.
-Make sure you have a good handle on what you’re signing up for when taking out private loans.
+Make sure you know what you’re signing up for when taking out private loans.
 They can be a good tool, but any loan can significantly erode your ROI if you end up paying too high an interest rate on a loan of any size.